MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 In some cases, you may need to change the authentication method you use to access a particular site.
 If this change is necessary, see [Change the authentication method](../../connectorauthentication.md#change-the-authentication-method).

-## Limitations on Web connector authentication
+### Limitations on Web connector authentication

-The legacy Power Query Web connector automatically created a Web.Page/Web.Content style query that supported authentication.
+The legacy Power Query Web connector automatically created a `Web.Page`/`Web.Content` style query that supported authentication.
 The only limitation occurred if you selected Windows authentication in the authentication method dialog box.
 In this case, the **Use my current credentials** selection would work correctly, but **Use alternate credentials** would not authenticate.

-The new version of the Web connector automatically creates a Web.BrowserContents style query that only supports anonymous authentication.
+The new version of the Web connector automatically creates a `Web.BrowserContents` style query that only supports anonymous authentication.
 Any query using the new Web connector to connect to a source that requires any authentication method besides anonymous authentication won't authenticate.
-The Web.BrowserContents function itself currently only supports anonymous authentication.
+The `Web.BrowserContents` function itself currently only supports anonymous authentication.
 This limitation is the same regardless of the host environment.

 However, you can manually construct a Web.Page/Web.Content style query yourself.

-Currently, the Web.Page/Web.Content style query is still used automatically by Excel and Power Query Online.
-Power Query Online does support Web.BrowserContents using an on-premises data gateway, but you have to enter such a formula manually.
-When Web by example becomes available in Power Query Online in mid-October 2020, it will generate Web.BrowserContent style queries.
+Currently, the `Web.Page`/`Web.Content` style query is still used automatically by Excel and Power Query Online.
+Power Query Online does support `Web.BrowserContents` using an on-premises data gateway, but you have to enter such a formula manually.
+When Web by example becomes available in Power Query Online in mid-October 2020, it will generate `Web.BrowserContent` style queries.

-In Power BI Desktop you can still use the older Web.Page/Web.Content style query.
+In Power BI Desktop you can still use the older `Web.Page`/`Web.Content` style query.
 To generate this style of query:

 1. Under the **File** tab, select **Options and settings** > **Options**.
 2. In the **Global** section, select **Preview features**.
 3. Clear the **New web table inference** preview feature.

-Currently, you cannot turn off the Web.BrowserContents style query in Power BI Desktop optimized for Power BI Report Server.
+Currently, you can't turn off the `Web.BrowserContents` style query in Power BI Desktop optimized for Power BI Report Server.

-The Web.Page/Web.Content style query required that you have Internet Explorer 10 installed on your computer.
+The `Web.Page`/`Web.Content` style query required that you have Internet Explorer 10 installed on your computer.
 In addition, if this style of query was required to pass through an on-premises data gateway, the computer containing the gateway also had to have Internet Explorer installed.
-If you use only the Web.BrowserContents style query, you do not need to have Internet Explorer 10 installed on your computer or the computer containing the on-premises data gateway.
+If you use only the `Web.BrowserContents` style query, you do not need to have Internet Explorer 10 installed on your computer or the computer containing the on-premises data gateway.